-Fulminant hepatitis is due to an over‐reaction of the immune system; it develops in about 1% of the patients[37,38], leads to death about three-quarter of them and requires liver transplantation.
+Fulminant hepatitis is due to an overreaction of the immune system; it develops in about 1% of the patients[37,38], leading to death in about three-quarter of them and requiring liver transplantation.
 The age-related difference in the clinical outcome of acute HBV infection is striking[39].
-In fact, more than 95% of adult patients spontaneously recover and develop a long-lasting immunological protection against reinfection, provided by seroconversion to hepatitis B surface antibody (anti-HBs) and by cellular immunity, while only 2-5% progresses to chronicity[40]; instead, 90% of newborns and 30% of children aged 1–5 years progresses to chronicity[41].
-The difference in the outcome between children and adults is based on the degree of reactivity of the cell‐mediated immunity, recognized as the true engine for eliminating HBV infection, low in newborns and children and normal or high in teenagers and adults[42].
-Risk factors for a more severe clinical course have been recognized in being a young adult or of female sex, in coinfection with hepatitis D virus (HDV), hepatitis C virus (HCV) or human immunodeficiency virus (HIV), in alcohol abuse and in IDUs[43-53].
+In fact, more than 95% of adult patients spontaneously recover and develop a long-lasting immunological protection against reinfection, provided by seroconversion to hepatitis B surface antibody (anti-HBs) and by cellular immunity, while only 2%-5% progresses to chronicity[40]; instead, 90% of new-borns and 30% of children aged 1–5 years progresses to chronicity[41].
+The difference in the outcome between children and adults is based on the degree of reactivity of the cell‐mediated immunity, recognized as the true engine for eliminating HBV infection, low in new-borns and children and normal or high in teenagers and adults[42].
+Risk factors for a more severe clinical course have been recognized in being a young adult or of female sex, in coinfection with hepatitis D virus (HDV), hepatitis C virus (HCV) or human immunodeficiency virus (HIV), in alcohol abuse and in intravenous drug use[43-53].

-Once a patient has recovered and serum HBsAg cleared, a residual HBV replication persists and may be put in evidence by the detection of small amount of HBV-DNA inside the hepatocytes, a virologic condition named occult B infection[54-63].
+Once a patient has recovered and serum HBsAg cleared, a residual HBV replication persists, as evidenced by the detection of small amount of HBV-DNA inside the hepatocytes, a virologic condition named occult B infection[54-63].

-Depending on the entity of HBV replication and on the effectiveness of the immune-response, chronic infection has a variable clinical presentation broadly groupable in either an asymptomatic stable HBsAg carriage, chronic hepatitis or liver cirrhosis with or without HCC[23,64,65].
-Patients with chronic hepatitis progresses to cirrhosis at a rate of 1-5% per year[66]; and, in turn, HBV cirrhotic patients develop HCC at a median rate of about 3.7% per year[24,67-70].
+Depending on the entity of HBV replication and on the effectiveness of the immune-response, chronic infection has a variable clinical presentation broadly grouped in either an asymptomatic stable HBsAg carriage, chronic hepatitis or liver cirrhosis with or without HCC[23,64,65].
+Patients with chronic hepatitis progress to cirrhosis at a rate of 1%-5% per year[66]; and, in turn, HBV cirrhotic patients develop HCC at a median rate of about 3.7% per year[24,67-70].

-The wide spread of HBV infection, its frequent evolution into chronicity with the possibility of developing liver cirrhosis and HCC, diseases that lead to death patients who do not undergo a successful liver transplantation, have called for extensive HBV vaccination campaigns and effective therapeutic measures.
+The wide spread of HBV infection, its frequent evolution into chronicity with the possibility of developing liver cirrhosis and HCC and its progression to death in patients who do not undergo a successful liver transplantation have called for extensive HBV vaccination campaigns and effective therapeutic measures.

 USE OF HBV VACCINATION IN REDUCING THE SPREAD OF HBV INFECTION

 Introduced in 1982, HBV vaccination is the most effective measure to prevent HBV infection[71].
-One dose of the currently used HBV vaccine contains 5 micrograms of recombinant HBsAg produced in in yeast Saccharomyces cerevisiae with recombinant DNA technology and adsorbed on amorphous aluminium sulphate hydroxyphosphate.
-Hepatitis B vaccine is given as a 3-dose series.
-A post-vaccination testing is required and person with suboptimal response (serum titers of antibody to HBsAg < 10 mIU/mL), like immunocompromised persons and those with advanced renal disease[71] should receive a 4th dose or be revaccinated[71-75].
-HBV vaccination provides a protective production of antibody to HBsAg > 10 mIU/mL in about 95% of subjects and is more effective in children and young adults than in adults over 40 of whom, however, about 90% reach anti HBs protective levels; besides, females respond to HBV vaccine better than males[76,77].
-It has also been documented that vaccine induced anti HBV immunity lasts at least 3 decades[78-81], and presumably long-life.
+One dose of the currently used HBV vaccine contains 5 g of recombinant HBsAg produced in in yeast Saccharomyces cerevisiae with recombinant DNA technology and adsorbed on amorphous aluminium sulphate hydroxyphosphate.
+Hepatitis B vaccine is given as a three-dose series.
+Post-vaccination testing is required, and a person with suboptimal response (serum titters of antibody to HBsAg < 10 mIU/mL), like immunocompromised persons and those with advanced renal disease[71], should receive a fourth dose or be revaccinated[71-75].
+HBV vaccination provides a protective production of antibody to HBsAg > 10 mIU/mL in about 95% of subjects and is more effective in children and young adults than in adults over 40.
+In adults, about 90% reach anti-HBs protective levels, and females respond to HBV vaccine better than males[76,77].
+It has also been documented that vaccine induced anti HBV immunity lasts at least 3 decades[78-81] and is presumably life-long.